jhkrug/lhws-mig-h2d/versioned_docs/version-1.6.1/high-availability/recover-volume.md

 ---
 title: Recover Volume after Unexpected Detachment
-  weight: 1
+sidebar_position: 1
 ---

 When an unexpected detachment happens, which can happen during a [Kubernetes upgrade](https://github.com/longhorn/longhorn/issues/703), a [Docker reboot](https://github.com/longhorn/longhorn/issues/686), or a network disconnection,